AdobeDocs/campaign.de-DE/help/v8/reporting/global-reports.md

 Folgende Optionen stehen zur Verfügung:

 * **[!UICONTROL Öffnungen]**: Gesamtzahl der geöffneten Nachrichten.
 E-Mails im Textformat werden nicht berücksichtigt.
 [Weitere Informationen](metrics-calculation.md#tracking-opens-).
-* **[!UICONTROL Klicks]**: Gesamtzahl der Klicks auf Links in Sendungen.
-Klicks auf Abmelde-Links und Mirrorseiten werden nicht berücksichtigt.
+* **[!UICONTROL Klicks]** : Gesamtzahl der Klicks auf Links in Sendungen.
+Klicks auf Abmelde- und Mirrorseite-Links werden nicht berücksichtigt.
 <!--
 * **[!UICONTROL Transactions]** : Total number of transactions after a message is received.
 In order for a transaction to be taken into account, a transaction type webtracking tag must be inserted into the matching web page.
 Webtracking configuration is presented in [this section](../../configuration/using/about-web-tracking.md).
 -->